Is HubSpot right for you? Are you using it to its full potential?

-As for the content you can use at this stage, think product tip shits and user guides, proposals to highlight your pricing structure, training programmes and customer reviews.
+As for the content you can use at this stage, think of product tips and user guides, proposals to highlight your pricing structure, training programs, and customer reviews.

 Just because you solved your customer’s problem, that doesn’t mean there aren’t any other issues they need help with.

 The ongoing delivery stage is all about delighting your customers.
 It’s about going above and beyond for your customers and finding solutions to their other business challenges.

 For example, a customer might need website design and development services but not know that it’s something you provide.
 Instead of outright selling it to them, you could help them by providing useful content on website design and development via a lead nurture workflow.
 When the time is right, they will speak to you to see if you can help – at which point you can tell them about the options you have.

 EXAMPLE: You’ve recovered from your sickness and your doctor has provided you with several suggestions to avoid being sick in the future.
 They’ve also asked if you could come in regularly so that they might check your health and make sure everything is OK.
 This is the kind of service you’re looking for.

 Now that you know what you want to achieve, who you want to target, and where the gaps in your content are, you can start to brainstorm content ideas for your B2B content marketing strategy.

 Sit down with marketing and sales and try to come up with ideas related to the pain points of your personas.
 We find that the best way to come up with content is to start with an initial idea or topic.